Acme Motor Car Co. (1903-1911)

 The resolution and quality of early photos are often not good enough to confirm the detailed design of the emblem.
 However, very high resolution scans of original photos of Acme cars taken in 1908 and 1909 show clearly that the Acme radiator emblem displays "The Acme" script logo, Two of the clearest examples are shown below:

 |This is a close up of the Acme radiator emblem (1909) dpl|

-The Acme radiator emblem design shown above can be seen in original photos taken in 1908 and 1909.
-This design is the same as the circular script logo illustrated on the cover of Acme brochures for 1909 and 1910, see below:
+This Acme radiator emblem design is the same as the circular script logo illustrated on the cover of Acme brochures for 1909 and 1910, see below:

 |This is the Acme logo from an Acme brochure (1909) hfrc|